freebasic/fbc/FreeBASIC/readme.txt

   o DOS:

     - Unpack the zip archive to any folder you want, but give preference to one with no white-spaces on its name and not longer than 8 characters.
+The directory structure as used inside the archive must be preserved.

-  (Note: if ynou are installing the DOS version over the Windows one or vice-versa, rename the fbc.exe file of the preview installation to fbc-win.exe or such, or it will be overwritten by the new one.)
+  (Note: if you are installing the DOS version over the Windows one or vice-versa, rename the fbc.exe file of the preview installation to fbc-win.exe or such, or it will be overwritten by the new one.)